 South-eastern Europe (SEE), and especially the western Balkans, is lagging behind.
-The online course on cybersecurity aims to increase cybersecurity capacities of public institutions and the private and civil sectors in SEE, through providing policy training aimed in particular at young officials and professionals.
+This course aims to increase cybersecurity capacities of public institutions and the private and civil sectors in SEE, through providing policy training aimed in particular at young officials and professionals.
 Through developing the capacities of individuals, the course aims to drive a shift in public policies and encourage cooperation among countries and stakeholders.
-This course is organised as a new activity within the Cybersecurity Capacity Building and Research Programme for South-Eastern Europe, in cooperation with the Geneva Centre for the Democratic Control of Armed Forces (DCAF) and with the support of the Federal Department of Foreign Affairs FDFA of Switzerland.
+The course is organised by DiploFoundation within the Cybersecurity Capacity Building and Research Programme for South-Eastern Europe, in cooperation with the Geneva Centre for the Democratic Control of Armed Forces (DCAF) and with the support of the Federal Department of Foreign Affairs FDFA of Switzerland.

 By the end of the course, participants should be able to: